tedmoore/schelp2/docs/Classes/JITGui.md

 ### `getState`
 ask the object for all aspects of its current state that will be displayed.
 ### `checkUpdate`
-get the object's current state with [#-prevState](#-prevstate), compare it with prevState, update all gui elements that need to be changed, and store the new state as prevState.
+get the object's current state with [prevState](#prevstate), compare it with prevState, update all gui elements that need to be changed, and store the new state as prevState.
 This method is called in the skipJack.

 ### 3 - More methods you may want to overwrite if required
 ### `calcBounds`